jkfhto/glTF/specification/2.0/README.md

 ### Default Material

 The default material, used when a mesh does not specify a material, is defined to be a material with no properties specified.
 All the default values of [`material`](#reference-material) apply.
 Note that this material does not emit light and will be black unless some lighting is present in the scene.

-### Point and Line Materials

-*This section is non-normative.*

-This specification does not define size and style of non-triangular primitives (such as POINTS or LINES) at this time, and applications may use various techniques to render these primitives as appropriate.
-However, the following recommendations are provided for consistency:

-* POINTS and LINES should have widths of 1px in viewport space.
-* For LINES with `NORMAL` and `TANGENT` properties, render with standard lighting including normal maps.
-* For POINTS or LINES with no `TANGENT` property, render with standard lighting but ignore any normal maps on the material.
-* For POINTS or LINES with no `NORMAL` property, don't calculate lighting and instead output the `COLOR` value for each pixel drawn.

 ## Cameras